bhandariroshan/octopus/README.md

 - Visit y -- http://localhost:8888 in your web browser.
 - Enter a url to get word cloud
 - Once you get word cloud, visit -- http://localhost:8888/admin
-- You will need to login, if not loggedin use user- octopus and passwrod - octopus123
+- You will need to login, if not logged in, use following credentials
+   - * user: octopus *
+   - * passwrod - octopus123 *
 - You will then be redirected to admin page